eduardo-reinert/eduardo-reinert/README.md

 - 📖 Loves to study new programming and speaking languages

-- 📤 Contact me for more info
+- 📤 Contact me for more info: eduardo.a.reinertt@gmail.com

 - ⚡ *I used to be a dev like you, then I took an arrow in the knee*